davidstutz/latex-resources/README.md

 * [How to draw shifted plots from the same data?](http://tex.stackexchange.com/questions/27451/drawing-curves-and-multiple-y-axes-in-one-plot-with-pgfplots)

 ## License

-Concerning the packages, see the links provided in `packages/README.md`.

 Several examples have been taken from different places all over the world wide web.
 This is usually indicated by the corresponding URL within the source code.